k1r0s/kaop-ts/docs/api.md

   meta.method // Original method
   meta.target // Class definition
-  meta.result // The returned value by the method meta.exception // current exception (if any).
+  meta.result // The returned value by the method meta.prevented // The main method was not executed, prevent() was called meta.exception // current exception (if any).
 The exception should be handled
   // using `meta.handle()` to avoid error to be thrown.